larsgrefer/dart-sass-java/README.md

 </dependency>
 ```

-Now you can instatiate *SassCompiler* to compile your sass file:
+Now you can instantiate *SassCompiler* to compile your sass file:

 ```
 SassCompiler sassCompiler = SassCompilerFactory.bundled();